 Posted by D. Daniel Sokol

-ABSTRACT: This paper investigates "discount pricing", the common marketing practice whereby a price is listed as a discount from an earlier, or regular, price.
-We discuss two reasons why a discounted price---as opposed to a merely low price---can make a rational consumer more willing to purchase the item.
-First, the information that the product was initially sold at a high price can indicate the product is high quality.
-Second, a discounted price can signal that the product is an unusual bargain, and there is little point searching for lower prices.
-We also discuss a behavioral model in which consumers have an intrinsic preference for paying a below-average price.
-Here, a seller has an incentive to offer different prices to identical consumers, so that a proportion of its consumers enjoy a bargain.
-We discuss in each framework when a seller has an incentive to offer false discounts, in which the reference price is exaggerated.
+ABSTRACT: We investigate the marketing practice of framing a price as a discount from an earlier price.
+We discuss two reasons why a discounted price --- rather than a merely low price --- can make a consumer more willing to purchase.
+First, a high initial price can indicate the product is high quality.
+Second, a high initial price can signal a bargain relative to other options, and there is less incentive to search.
+We also discuss a behavioral model where the propensity to buy increases when others pay more.
+A seller has an incentive to offer false discounts, where the initial price is exaggerated.